-Delivering peace of mind through sound advice to clients in Newcastle, the Hunter and Sydney.
+Delivering peace of mind by estate planning for clients in Newcastle, the Hunter and Sydney.

 Estate planning puts enforceable terms in place to guide the transition of your assets in the event of your passing in a way that minimises the tax payable by your beneficiaries.

 Without the right estate planning strategy in place, your wealth is at risk of being consumed by tax, family disputes and litigation.
 Estate planning is a complex area of law that draws together a wide variety of legal specialties including taxation, family, asset protection, and wills and estates law.

 What’s the importance of Wills and Testamentary Trusts?

 A poorly worded or incorrectly executed will can prevent your estate from being distributed in the way you intended.
 This often causes family members to argue or take the matter to court.
 Any court fees are taken from the estate and often quickly diminish the inheritance.